 The exercises that are most often associated with foam rollers tend to be for the legs such as:

-However, the exercises I found work great on the upper back and shoulders, including the area between the shoulder blades.
+However, I found exercises that work great on the upper back and shoulders, including the area between the shoulder blades.
 Here’s that awesome sequence that worked wonders for me:

 There are also roller exercises that target the lower back: